About Cullen

 Business & Licensing Records

-Cullen's small businesses, including farms, shops, and professional services, must obtain the necessary licensing and permits through the Charlotte County Department of Community Development, located at 175 Main Street in Charlotte Court House.
-This department oversees the issuance of business licenses, building permits, and zoning approvals for the entire county.
-Entrepreneurs and business owners in Cullen can visit the Community Development office or access online resources to navigate the local regulatory requirements.
+Small businesses in Cullen - from farms and shops to professional services - must secure licensing and permits through the Charlotte County Department of Community Development.
+This department issues business licenses, building permits, and zoning approvals for the entire county.
+Entrepreneurs and business owners can visit the office in person or access online resources to navigate local regulatory requirements and ensure compliance.

 Elections & Voter Records